Site Specific Browsers and the Ice Application

 An Intro to Site Specific Browsers

 Peppermint makes heavy use of what are called “Site Specific Browsers” or SSBs.
 Essentially many modern web applications offer much advanced functionality and SSBs allow these apps to be more directly integrated with the desktop.
-Peppermint One made use of Mozilla’s Prism technology to create and manage SSBs.
-Peppermint Two uses Google’s Chromium though a framework called Ice.
+Ice now supports SSB’s through four web browsers, Chrome, Chromium, Firefox, and Vivaldi so feel free to install whichever of these browsers you prefer, and rest assured you’ll still be able to use Ice to create your SSB’s.

 SSBs allow an application to function in more of a standalone method than running them directly through the web browser.
 In addition they allow for the user to take advantage of additional screen space as they don’t include all the functions and menus of a browser.
-Here is an example of Seesmic Web running in an SSB:
+Here is an example of Editor by pixlr running in an SSB:

 The Ice Application